Skip navigation

 4. The local promotion committee endorses, and the relevant committee Chair approves promotion to levels C and D.

-5. The University promotion committee endorses, and the Vice-Chancellor approves promotion to level E1.
+5. The University Promotion Committee endorses, and the Vice-Chancellor approves promotion to level E1.

 Determination of out of round promotion: level B to E1